Trade uncertainty: Explore resources and tools for your business.

 6. New insurance requirements and costs

 Insurance premiums are already rising for some businesses due to growing climate risks.
 Those risks and the associated premiums will only increase.
 Understand any risks unique to your business, and consider how those may affect your insurance.
-You may need to change your coverage to ensure your business locations, assets and routes are adequately protected.
+You may need to change your coverage to protect your business locations, assets and routes.

 7. Geographic risk

-Climate risks are influenced by your company’s physical location.
+Your company’s location determines its exposure to climate risks.
 Be sure to consider physical risks at all of your locations, including:

 8. Supply chain risks